canonical/netbox/docs/development/adding-models.md

 ## 3. Generate database migrations

-Once your model definition is complete, generate database migrations by running `manage.py -n $NAME --no-header`.
+Once your model definition is complete, generate database migrations by running `manage.py makemigrations -n $NAME --no-header`.
 Always specify a short unique name when generating migrations.

-!!! info
+!!! info "Configuration Required"
     Set `DEVELOPER = True` in your NetBox configuration to enable the creation of new migrations.

 ## 4. Add all standard views